Interview x Oana Stanescu

 Oana Stanescu on nakedness, her +POOL project and why we shouldn’t be afraid to talk about cancer.

-In 2006, Oana Stanescu made her first big leap to New York City, after leaving her home in Resita, western Romania to pursue an internship at OMA.
-In 2013, Stanescu co-founded Family NY along with Dong Ping Wong, where the pair has worked alongside Kanye West, Virgil Abloh, The Office of PlayLab, 2x4, Arup, New Museum and MoMA, to say the least.
+In 2013 Stanescu co-founded Family NY along with Dong Ping Wong, where the pair has worked alongside Virgil Abloh, The Office of PlayLab, 2x4, Arup, Kanye West and MoMA, to say the least.
 Currently splitting her time between teaching at Harvard and working in her own practice, at the heart of Stanescu’s creative ethos lies the desire to participate in meaningful dialogue that tackles real issues.

 I spoke to her about the role of social media in academia, her eight year